-Two threatened fauna species, Mastacomys fuscus (Broad-toothed Rat) and Cercartetus nanus (Eastern Pygmy-possum), were considered likely to occur within the development site.
+One threatened fauna species, Mastacomys fuscus (Broad-toothed Rat), was considered likely to occur within the development site.
+Another species, Cercartetus nanus (Eastern Pygmy-possum) was assumed to be present.
 A number of other threatened fauna species are known to occur in adjoining habitats and/or have the potential to occur within the development site, such as Petroica phoenicea (Flame Robin).

 This BDAR outlines the measures taken to avoid, minimise and mitigate impacts to the vegetation and habitats present within the development footprint during the design, construction and operation of the development.
 The residual unavoidable impacts of the proposed development were calculated in accordance with the BAM by utilising the Biodiversity Assessment Method Credit Calculator.
-A total of two ecosystem credits and four species credits are required to offset the unavoidable impacts to the vegetation and habitats present within the development footprint.
+A total of one ecosystem credit and two species credits are required to offset the unavoidable impacts to the vegetation and habitats present within the development footprint.